-68. The justice system is an important element of the protection of human rights.
-Judicial proceedings are highly democratic owing to the practical implementation of procedural principles such as the independence of the courts, transparency, due process, adversarial process, the equality of the parties and impartiality.
+68. The justice system is an important element in the protection of human rights.
+Judicial proceedings are highly democratic owing to the implementation in practice of procedural principles such as the independence of the courts, transparency, due process, adversarial process, the equality of the parties and impartiality.